AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 Holders of this token will be able to create and vote on proposals for the project.

-Holders of this token will also be elligible for "dividend payments" from the Treasury when a proposal to distribute funds is passed.
+Holders of this token will also be elligible for "dividend payouts" from the Treasury when a proposal to distribute funds is passed.

 <br/>